CarderDesign/carderdesign.github.io/README.md

 ## Methods learned
 Below are some of the things that IBAT had covered.

--Working with Web Browsers (Dev Tools)
+- Working with Web Browsers (Dev Tools)
--Web Hosting Through Github
+- Web Hosting Through Github
--Responsive Web Design
+- Responsive Web Design
--Designing with CSS (Flexbox)
+- Designing with CSS (Flexbox)
--Introduction to Fluid Typography
+- Introduction to Fluid Typography
--Menus and Privacy
+- Menus and Privacy
--Working with Hyperlinks, Buttons and Icons
+- Working with Hyperlinks, Buttons and Icons

 ## Technologies
 This project was built using the below tools.

--Visual Studio Code
+- Visual Studio Code
--Firefox Developer tools
+- Firefox Developer tools
--Site uses HTML, CSS and JavaScript files
+- Site uses HTML, CSS and JavaScript files
--Jquerey
+- Jquerey